rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 You touch a creature and can end either one disease or one condition afflicting it.
 The condition can be blinded, deafened, paralyzed, or poisoned.

 ### Life Transference
-  <div class="spell-tags">unholy occult feral wild necromancy necrotic decay recovery</div>
+  <div class="spell-tags">unholy occult feral wild necromancy necrotic decay recovery no-sacred</div>

 *3rd Circle*
 - **Casting time:** 1 Action.